 Corporate Culture Directly Impacts Your Ability to Attract and Retain Your Best People

 Centennial’s leadership, Mike Sipple Sr. and Mike Sipple Jr., place great importance on corporate culture.
 They believe a healthy corporate culture is intrinsic to organizations that attract and retain top talent.
 That belief is not just shared in Centennial’s marketing, it’s lived-out inside the organization.

-Lynne Ruhl, Founder and President of Perfect 10, is delighted with Centennial’s dedication to culture.
+Lynne Ruhl, the audit expert, is delighted with Centennial’s dedication to culture.
 “I have never seen, nor worked with leadership that is more committed to culture as part of their strategic plan than Centennial.
 They completed their first audit in 2008 and worked diligently on what needed to be addressed.
 Then in 2013, they conducted their 2nd audit, and again, worked diligently on what needed to be addressed.
 Now, in 2017, they were able to see the results of that level of commitment.”

 What is a Culture Audit?

 A culture audit includes three steps.
 The first step entails each employee completing a confidential online survey which asks questions about working for the organization.
 Some questions are tactical and operational in nature.
 Other questions ask employees to measure how they feel when making decisions, when they are given responsibility, and when they collaborate with their colleagues.
 Additional questions address employee morale, strategic alignment– even how employees feel about the client delivery process.

 Next, members of the audit team interview each employee to clearly identify any cultural issues.
 These confidential interviews provide a safe forum for employees to articulate their views on the corporate culture.